Nucleus .Net Core CMS

 7. Assign 'Read' permissions to your installation folder for the IIS AppPool\[AppPool Name] user.
 You can use the command-line command:

-9. Browse to your web site address.
-The new site wizard will appear, prompting you to set your site properties and administrator users.
+10. Browse to your web site address.
+The new site wizard will appear, which will guide you through the process of setting up your site.

-1. Create a database in your database server.
+1. Create a new empty database on your database server.

-3. Edit your new file and add the following, substituting your SQL server name, database name and credentials:
+SQL Server: Edit your configuration file and add the following, substituting your SQL server name, database name and credentials:

 {